 One of the features of the McCord Research products is they contain our special patented Olivamine remedy.
-As the name suggests, the formula is based on potent extracts from the olive containing hydroxytyrosol and oleuropein, two of the most potent antioxidants ever discovered, providing many of the health benefits.
+As the name suggests, the formula is based on potent extracts from olives, containing hydroxytyrosol and oleuropein, two of the most potent antioxidants ever discovered.
+Hydroxytyrosol and oleuropein are thought to be responsible for many of the well known health benefits of olives.

 - Olive trees can live thousands of years which has made them a target for scientists trying to unlock the secrets to long life and aging.

 - Olive fruits, leaves, and seeds contain some of the most potent natural antioxidants ever discovered.

 - Two antioxidants found in olives, hydroxytyrosol and oleuropein, have demonstrated significant health benefits in scientific studies.

 - Increasing intake of oleuropein and hydroxytyrosol appears to be beneficial for many conditions

 Olive Trees Live for Thousands of Years

 Olive trees are one of the oldest living species on the planet.
 While the average lifespan is about 500 years, there are living trees today thought to be over 3,000 years old.